MetaEvo/Diverse-BBO/README.md

 ```bash
 python demo.py
 ```
-For instructions on how to access specific functions within Diverse-BBO and construct custom datasets using Diverse-BBO, please carefully read the `demo.py` and the `Symbolic_bench_Dataset class` used in both `utils.py`.
+For instructions on how to access specific functions within Diverse-BBO and construct custom datasets using Diverse-BBO, please carefully read the `demo.py` and the `Symbolic_bench_Dataset class` used in `utils.py`.

 Additionally, for researchers interested in the specific mathematical formulations of function instances within Diverse-BBO, we provide complete mathematical expressions for all 256 function instances in `all_256_programs_expr.pdf`.